Danny Kim has started his own car company, though, except for the old Land Rover he converted to run on biodiesel, his “cars” all have two wheels.

-Not a car, not a motorcyle: a cyclecar
+Not a car, not a motorcycle: a cyclecar

 But the vehicle that could put Lit Motors on the map is his C1.
 Part motorcycle, part car, he calls it a cyclecar.
 “We basically just cut the car in half.”

-It’s two-wheeled and tilts and leans like a motorycle, but it’s fully enclosed and steers like a car.
+It’s two-wheeled and tilts and leans like a motorcycle, but it’s fully enclosed and steers like a car.
 And best of all, thanks to gyroscopes, it doesn’t fall down.

 An EV design house

 The Lit Motors design house in San Franciso’s SOMA is layered with his designs.
 On level 1, Kim parks his biodiesel Land Rover that took him 7000 hours to complete.
 He worked alone and within a year and a half, he had doubled the fuel efficiency from 15 to 31 mpg (and it’s a 2.5 ton, all-time 4WD truck).

 This project was a product of geography.
 “I grew up in Portland, Oregon.
 The DIY movement was huge there, SUV craze was at its height.
 All of my friends were making their own bicycles and bags, I just decided to DIY my own car.”

 On level 2, Kim stores all the old mopeds he tore apart to make his foldable cargo scooter prototype.
 His “Frankenstein’s monster of scooters” was a mashup of his old Vespa, an electric scooter found on Craigslist, and a few others.

 The final design set him back just $5,000, something that would cost “most companies like 100 or 500 thousand dollars”.